tamirscherf/Rat_features_extraction/README.md

 ## Folders
 ### Contains the code files, the methods and further details.

-- **Train_net:** This folder contains the nets architectures, validation methods, the regression layer and the training function.
+- **Train_net:** Contains the nets architectures, validation methods, the regression layer and the training function.

-- **Data_preparetion:** Contains the function for augmentation of the data.
+- **Data_preparetion:** Contains the data augmentation function and information.

-- **Tagger:** This folder contains the tagger code with an example and further explanaions.
+- **Tagger:** Contains the tagger code with an example and further explanaions.

-- **Predicte:** Predicting using two networks in order to minimize execution time.
+- **Predicte:** Contains information and code for predicting using two networks.
 More information below and within the folder.

 ## Challenges

-### Using two nets for Minimizing execution time
+### Using two nets for minimizing execution time

 Minimizing the running time of the prediction of the net had great importance to the project.
 Therefore I dropped the input image size from 200X200 pixels to 100X100 and afterwards to 50X50.
 While the net performances on most of the 50X50 images were good, for a few images of a certain behavior of the rat, the 50X50 resolution was too low and caused bad results.
 I implemented a function that can detect those parts where the 50X50 net fails (based on the variance of the first derivative of the net output), and used a 100X100 net only for predicting those “hard” parts.
 This manipulation improved the prediction running time and accuracy.